U.S. Naturalization Policy

 Naturalization is the process by which an immigrant1 attains U.S. citizenship after he or she

-fulfil s requirements established by Congress and outlined in the Immigration and Nationality Act
+fulfills requirements established by Congress and outlined in the Immigration and Nationality Act

-naturalization requirements the opportunity to become citizens.
+naturalization requirements the opportunity to become U.S. citizens.

 Applying for citizenship is voluntary and represents an important milestone for immigrants.

-Immigration Services (USCIS) of the Department of Homeland Security (DHS) states:
+Immigration Services (USCIS) of the Department of Homeland Security (DHS) states

 United States citizenship is a unique bond that unites people around civic ideals and a belief